 • Junichi Yamagishi (reviewer)

-• Corinne Fredouille (reviewer)
+• Corinne Fredouille (examiner)

-• Pierre-Michel Bousquet (reviewer)
+• Pierre-Michel Bousquet (examiner)

-• Jean-François Bonastre (thesis director)
+• Jean-François Bonastre (thesis supervisor)

 • Driss Matrouf (thesis co-supervisor)